Wafi Energy Pakistan: History

-Wafi Energy Pakistan's origins date back to 1899 with the establishment of Asiatic Petroleum, a joint venture between Shell Transport Company and Royal Dutch Petroleum Company, which initiated kerosene oil imports from Azerbaijan into the region.
-A significant historical marker from this period is a storage tank from 1898.
-The company's documented presence in the Indian subcontinent began in 1903 when The Shell Transport & Trading Company and the Royal Dutch Petroleum Company formed a partnership to supply petroleum to Asia.
+Wafi's origins in Pakistan date to 1947, when, following the country's independence, the Burmah Shell Oil Storage and Distribution Company of India was reorganised as Burmah Shell Oil Distribution Company of Pakistan.
+The predecessor company traced its commercial presence in the Indian subcontinent further back to 1903, when The Shell Transport and Trading Company and the Royal Dutch Petroleum Company entered a partnership to supply petroleum across Asia, and to 1928, when Royal Dutch Shell merged its marketing interests in India with those of the Burmah Oil Company.

-In 1928, Royal Dutch Shell merged its marketing interests in India with those of Burmah Oil Company Limited, creating the Burmah Shell Oil Storage & Distribution Company of India.
+During the 1950s, Burmah Shell promoted kerosene oil in Pakistan by featuring popular singers such as Mohammed Rafi in its advertisements.

-After Pakistan gained independence in 1947, the company was renamed as Burmah Shell Oil Distribution Company of Pakistan.
+In 1965, Shell sold half of its stake in Burmah Shell, which was operating in East Pakistan.
+Later, a new company was formed for East Pakistan named Burmah Eastern Limited, which was listed on the stock exchange and the majority of its shareholding was held by Pakistanis.

-During the 1950s, Shell Pakistan, then known as Burmah Shell, employed notable strategies for promoting kerosene oil, featuring popular singers such as Mohammed Rafi in their advertisements.
+In 1970, Burmah Shell was listed on the Karachi Stock Exchange and renamed as Pakistan Burmah Shell (PBS) Limited, after 51 percent of the shareholding was transferred to Pakistani investors, including National Investment Trust, with the Shell and Burmah groups retaining the remainder.

-In 1965, Shell sold half of its stake in Burmah Shell operating in East Pakistan.
-Later, a new company was formed for East Pakistan named Burmah Eastern Limited which was listed on the stock exchange and the majority of its shareholding was held by Pakistanis.
+In February 1993, the Burmah Group divested from the company and Shell Petroleum increased its stake to 51 percent, prompting a rename to Shell Pakistan Limited.
+Over the following decade, Shell Petroleum progressively raised its holding, reaching 77.42 percent by the early 2000s.

-In 1970, it was listed on the Karachi Stock Exchange and the company was renamed as Pakistan Burmah Shell (PBS) Limited.
-The Shell and Burmah Groups retained a 49 percent share, split evenly while National Investment Trust, a state-owned fund, owned a majority stake.
+In 2022, Shell discontinued its aviation fuel business in Pakistan, having previously been the country's second-largest jet fuel supplier.

-In February 1993, during a period of economic liberalization, Burmah divested from PBS, allowing Shell Petroleum to increase its stake to 51 percent.
-Over time, Shell Petroleum further increased its share to 77.42 percent in the early 2000s.
 In 2024, Asyad Holding, a Saudi based group through UAE-based Wafi Energy Holding Limited acquired 77.42 percent shareholdings and control of Shell Pakistan Limited.